How can we find Arthur Ransome’s locations? Discover the maps in any of the editions of ‘The Making of Swallows and Amazons’ available on line

 Swallow, the dinghy used in the 1974 film, will be in Cumbria in 2023.
 For opportunities to sail her yourself please click here

 Swallows & Amazons tours of the Lake District can be booked for groups by request with Mountain Goat in Windermere.
-To read about this do go to: ‘In Search of our old Film Locations’.
+To read about this go to: ‘In Search of our old Film Locations’.
 For booking details please click here.

 Cruise on the Tern that was featured in Swallows and Amazons(1974) with Windermere Lake Cruises